Preventing Premature Birth

-Going to the doctor regularly can help keep you healthy and lower the chance of having
+Going to the doctor regularly can help keep you healthy and lower your chances of having your baby early.

 Prenatal tests can tell how your baby is growing and help find any health problems early.

 At your first visit, the doctor will confirm your pregnancy and check to see how your baby is developing.

 Learn about tests in the 1st trimester

 Second Trimester Tests